 Although a printed calendar is sent out to members, dates and venues are subject to change and additional events may be added to the calendar at short notice.
 It is therefore advisable to check this online calendar for the latest details.

-Where: 1.15pm at Medical Society of London, Lettsom House, 11 Chandos Street, London W1
+Where: 3.00pm - The Medical Society of London, Lettsom House, 11 Chandos Street, London W1

 NB this is a new tea-time venture, with refreshments following the lecture

 Jonathan Rider and Edmund Le Brun rafted the Hunza valley in Northern Pakistan to see what impact the newly upgraded Karakoram Highway has had on the environment and local communities.
 As China seeks to extend its influence through the ambitious Belt and Road Initiative, this is a timely look at how the scheme might play out elsewhere.The talk will provide a short historical and political overview, before exploring deeper geopolitical questions.